Traits are used in two roles:

 x has inferred type

-are treated automatically as super traits.
-Other traits can be turned into super traits, by adding the keyword
+java.lang.Comparable are treated automatically as transparent.
+Other traits are turned into transparent traits using the modifier

-Every trait can be declared as a super trait.
-Typically super traits are traits that influence the implementation of inheriting classes and traits and that are not usually used as types by themselves.
-Two examples from the standard collection library:
+Typically, transparent traits are traits that influence the implementation of inheriting classes and traits that are not usually used as types by themselves.
+Two examples from the standard collection library are:

 IterableOps, which provides method implementations for an